rodrigo0oliveira/rodrigo0oliveira/README.md

 ## Hi there, i'm Rodrigo Lucas, be very welcome. 👋

-- I'm student of informacion of sistems<br>-🌱 I’m currently learning back-end with Java and SQL
+- I'm student of informacion of sistems<br>-🌱 I’m currently learning back-end with Java and Spring

 ## 🌐 Socials: